Signaturefd LLC Trims Holdings in AstraZeneca PLC (NASDAQ:AZN)

 Signaturefd LLC cut its holdings in AstraZeneca PLC (NASDAQ:AZN) by 40.2% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 23,618 shares of the company’s stock after selling 15,874 shares during the quarter.
 Signaturefd LLC’s holdings in AstraZeneca were worth $1,181,000 as of its most recent SEC filing.

-Several other large investors have also added to or reduced their stakes in AZN.
-Toronto Dominion Bank grew its position in shares of AstraZeneca by 833.5% in the 3rd quarter.
-Toronto Dominion Bank now owns 15,486 shares of the company’s stock worth $849,000 after buying an additional 13,827 shares during the period.
+Other large investors have also added to or reduced their stakes in the company.
+Toronto Dominion Bank grew its position in AstraZeneca by 833.5% during the 3rd quarter.
+Toronto Dominion Bank now owns 15,486 shares of the company’s stock valued at $849,000 after purchasing an additional 13,827 shares during the last quarter.
 Banque Cantonale Vaudoise purchased a new stake in AstraZeneca during the 3rd quarter valued at about $70,000.
 Private Advisor Group LLC grew its position in AstraZeneca by 10.4% during the 3rd quarter.
 Private Advisor Group LLC now owns 31,847 shares of the company’s stock valued at $1,717,000 after purchasing an additional 3,010 shares during the last quarter.
 D.A.
 Davidson & CO. grew its position in AstraZeneca by 6.6% during the 3rd quarter.
 D.A.
 Davidson & CO. now owns 17,259 shares of the company’s stock valued at $946,000 after purchasing an additional 1,071 shares during the last quarter.
 Finally, Level Four Advisory Services LLC purchased a new stake in AstraZeneca during the 3rd quarter valued at about $363,000.
 15.57% of the stock is currently owned by hedge funds and other institutional investors.

 Shares of NASDAQ:AZN opened at $48.06 on Friday.
 The firm’s 50 day moving average price is $50.71 and its 200-day moving average price is $52.07.
 AstraZeneca PLC has a twelve month low of $36.15 and a twelve month high of $64.94.
 The company has a quick ratio of 0.76, a current ratio of 0.96 and a debt-to-equity ratio of 1.34.
 The stock has a market capitalization of $126.14 billion, a PE ratio of 50.06, a price-to-earnings-growth ratio of 1.18 and a beta of 0.55.